mdipierro/gluino/README.markdown

 ## About gluino

-Port of web2py libraries to Bottle, Flask, Pyramid, Tornado with examples.
+Port of web2py libraries to Bottle, Flask, Pyramid, Tornado, and Wsgiref with examples.

 This is a project that started during the PyCon 2012 sprint.